Repairs, replacements and refunds

 The retailer or supplier must provide a solution by putting the fault right (repair) free of charge or giving you a refund or replacement.

-You are entitled to the remedies for at least 2 years under EU law.
+You have a right to the remedies for at least 2 years under EU law.
 In Ireland, you have 6 years to use your right to a repair, replacement or refund.
 How strong your rights are, and what type of remedy you can get, can depend on the following:

 |Fault appears within the first 6 months||It is automatically assumed the fault was there from the date of